How Great Thou Art

-"How Great Thou Art" is a Christian hymn based on an original Swedish hymn entitled "O Store Gud" written in 1885 by Carl Boberg (1859–1940).
-The English version of the hymn and its title are a loose translation by the English missionary Stuart K. Hine from 1949.
-The hymn was popularised by George Beverly Shea and Cliff Barrows during the Billy Graham crusades.
+"How Great Thou Art" is a Christian hymn based on a Swedish hymn entitled "O Store Gud" written in 1885 by the Swedish poet and minister Carl Boberg.
+The English version of the hymn and its title are a loose translation from 1949 by the English missionary Stuart K. Hine.
+The hymn was popularised by George Beverly Shea and Cliff Barrows during Billy Graham's crusades.
 It was voted the British public's favourite hymn by BBC's Songs of Praise.
-"How Great Thou Art" was ranked second (after "Amazing Grace") on a list of the favourite hymns of all time in a survey by Christianity Today magazine in 2001 and in a country wide poll by Songs Of Praise in 2019.
+"How Great Thou Art" was ranked second (after "Amazing Grace") on a list of the favourite hymns of all time in a survey by Christianity Today magazine in 2001 and in a nationwide poll by Songs Of Praise in 2019.